-- Fine fescue is an umbrella term for other strains, like chewings, hard and red fescues, the Tennessee guide explains.
+- Fine fescue is an umbrella term for other strains, like chewings, hard and red fescues.
 They get the name from their narrower leaf blades.
 Fine fescues do well in the shade and drought, but not warm temperatures.

-- Germination percentage – higher rates mean more seeds successfully take root and grow.
-For tall fescue seed, you need at least 85 percent, according to Tennessee, and it should be slightly higher for the fine fescues, Tennessee says.
+- Germination percentage: Higher rates mean more seeds successfully take root and grow.
+For tall fescue seed, you need at least 85 percent, according to Tennessee, and it should be slightly higher for the fine fescues.

-- Sell-by date – fresher seed mixtures generally have higher germination rates.
+- Sell-by date: Fresher seed mixtures usually have higher germination rates.
 Choose seeds packaged for this year or next.

 Prep the Overseeding Site

-Mow the existing lawn short, says the Nebraska Extension.
-Cut to about 1.5 inches before overseeding, so the new seedlings can compete with the existing grass and weeds.
+Mow the existing lawn short.
+Cut it to about 1.5 inches before overseeding, so the new seedlings can compete with the existing grass and weeds.

 A short cut also helps sunlight reach new seedlings and prevents seeds from getting stuck in the vegetation.
 Unlike most occasions, when mulching grass clippings is good for your lawn, bag the clippings for this mow so they don’t interfere.

-Nebraska says it’s important to have less than a quarter-inch of thatch when overseeding.
+Thatch impedes growth from new seed.
+It is important to have less than a quarter-inch of thatch when overseeding.
 Seeds that get hung up in thatch might not establish properly.

-Some homeowners will also apply topsoil as a topdressing when overseeding.
-It provides some germination, but “using existing soil and verticutting is a much better method,” Good says.
+Adding topsoil could help.
+Some homeowners apply topsoil when overseeding.
+It provides some germination.
+But “using existing soil and verticutting is a much better method,” Good says.